The O2 Belfast: History

+The concept of the complex originated in 1992 and was finalised in June 1998.
+It opened in December 2000, with expansions in March and May 2001.

-The Odyssey Centre was 50% funded by a £45m grant from the Millennium Commission as part of the Landmark Project for Northern Ireland, with matched funding from the Department of Education for Northern Ireland, the Sheridan Group and the Sports Council for Northern Ireland.
-The application to the Millennium Commission was led by the Ulster Museum, which wished to develop a science centre and teamed up with Peter Curistan, who wished to develop an IMAX, and then led the development of the arena with consultants L&R Leisure.
+The Odyssey Centre was 50% funded by a £45 million grant from the Millennium Commission as part of the Landmark Project for Northern Ireland, with matched funding from the Department of Education for Northern Ireland, the Sheridan Group, and the Sports Council for Northern Ireland.
+The application to the Millennium Commission was led by the Ulster Museum, which wished to develop a science centre in partnership with Peter Curistan, who wished to develop an IMAX, and then led the development of the arena with consultants L&R Leisure.
 The name "Odyssey" was chosen to symbolise the 'journey of discovery' that would be the science centre; Michael Montgomery, a 14-year-old at the time, came up with the name.
 The complex adopted the name, and the Science Centre became W5.

-The arena opened in 2000, and W5 on 31 March 2001, with the pavilion opening a few months later.
-The Odyssey is quoted to have cost £120 million to complete.
-The whole complex Odyssey was held in trust by the Odyssey Trust Company, with leases to SMG/Sheridan for the arena, Sheridan for the pavilion, and National Museums Northern Ireland for W5.
-In 2011, the Odyssey Trust fully took over the arena.
-In 2011, the Odyssey Pavilion, which was owned by the Sheridan Group, went into administration, and the building went under the control of KPMG temporarily until energy company SSE purchased it.
-It is managed by the Odyssey Trust.
+The arena opened in 2000, and W5 opened on 31 March 2001, with the pavilion opening a few months later.
+The Odyssey cost £120 million to complete.
+The whole complex Odyssey is held in trust by The Odyssey Trust Company Limited (a charity), initially with an operating and management agreement with SMG for the arena, a lease to Sheridan for the pavilion and IMAX, and National Museums Northern Ireland for W5.

+In 2011, The Odyssey Trust Company Limited took operation of over W5, and now also operates the arena via a trading subsidiary.

+In 2011, the Odyssey Pavilion, which was leased by the Sheridan Group, went into administration, and the building went under the control of KPMG temporarily until it was purchased by Matagorda 2.